 - Breakdowns only play as long as you hold the key.

-With Latch on, Beatmaker DOPE will keep playing after keys are released, until either Latch is switched off or the Stop key (B4) is pressed.
+With Latch on, Beatmaker EDEN will keep playing after keys are released, until either Latch is switched off or the Sto key (B4) is pressed.

 A sustain pedal can be used as a temporary Latch but does not affect the appearance of Latch switch.
 Lifting the sustain pedal stops playback when no keys are held.

-• We recommend that you generally keep Latch on and stop playback using the Stop key (B4).
-It is easier to use Beatmaker DOPE that way, as you don’t have to worry about note lengths, particularly when using fills, intros or ending – you just fire off trigger notes.
+- We recommend that you generally keep Latch on and stop playback using the Stop key (B4).
+It is easier to use Beatmaker EDEN that way, as you don’t have to worry about note lengths, particularly when using fills, intros or ending – you just fire off trigger notes.

 This three-way switch allows you to set drumming to half time, normal, or double time in relation to the song tempo.
 You may regard that as a bonus feature to add even further variation to a song.